YasserAlansary/Video-Streaming-Platforms/README.md

 # Video-Streaming-Platforms
-In these projects, I analyze data about video streaming platforms and use SQL server to extract data from excel and csv files, which I then use to create insightful dashboards.
+In these projects, I examine data from video streaming services like Netflix, Amazon Prime Video, and Disney+.
+I analyse their history and development to determine the most popular and profitable company, and I examine their film libraries to determine the best and most profitable actors, directors, and categories, and other important things.